Small BusinessMarch 19, 202624 min read

 The five stages above apply to any document type.
 Here is what they look like in practice for four common small business teams.

 The market in 2026 ranges from no-code workflow builders to full-stack intelligent document processing platforms.
-Here is how to navigate it.
+Here is how to navigate it without buying the wrong thing.

 End-to-end or point solution?
-Some tools handle only one stage — just extraction (Amazon Textract), just routing (Zapier), just storage (Google Drive).
+Some tools handle only one stage of the workflow — just extraction (Amazon Textract), just routing (Zapier), just storage (Google Drive).
 End-to-end platforms handle the full loop.
 For small teams, an end-to-end platform almost always beats stitching together five point solutions.

-Training requirements matter.
-Older extraction tools require custom templates for each document type — you point the system at each field, for each vendor's invoice layout.
-Modern AI-based extraction generalizes across layouts out of the box.
+Training requirements.
+Older extraction tools require you to build custom templates for each document type — you point the system at each field it needs to find, field by field, for each vendor's invoice layout.
+Modern AI-based extraction does not require templates.
+It generalizes across layouts out of the box.
 If a vendor pitches you a "template setup process," ask how long it takes per document type.

 Accuracy and confidence scoring.
 Every extraction system makes mistakes.
 The question is whether it knows when it is uncertain.
 A system that flags low-confidence extractions for human review is far safer than one that confidently returns wrong data.